Skip to Main Content

 Eruption of Mount St. Helens on May 18, 1980 - USGS

-After two months of earthquakes and small explosions, Mount St. Helens cataclysmically erupted on May 18, 1980.
+After 2 months of earthquakes and small explosions, Mount St. Helens cataclysmically erupted on May 18, 1980.
 A high-speed blast leveled millions of trees and ripped soil from bedrock.
 The eruption fed a towering plume of ash for more than 9 hours.
-USGS
+USGS.

 Ash plume (close-up) from May 18, 1980 eruption of Mount St. Helens.
 Photographer: Don Swanson.
 USGS